 These AI agents are not yet fully autonomous; most serve as “co-pilots,” low-code LLM or logic-based tools where AI handles the heavy lifting of research and repetitive tasks execution, but with human oversight at key decision points.

-Each of these platforms combines LLMs with tools and structured reasoning components like intent recognition, action execution, memory, context, and reflection—core traits of agentic AI systems.
+Each of these platforms combines LLMs with tools and structured reasoning components like intent recognition, action execution, memory, context, and reflection.

 - Make (Celonis): Scalable low-code automation